nthomson-pivotal/pcf-paasify/README.md

 # PCF Paasify

-Paasify is a set of super-opinionated Terraform scripts and supporting utilities for creating PCF installations in the various supported IaaS providers.
-This is mainly intended for demo, testing or PoC setups where the installer has complete control.
+Paasify is a set of super-opinionated Terraform scripts and supporting utilities for creating Pivotal CloudFoundry foundations in the various supported IaaS providers.
+Where this utility excels in the ability to quickly setup PCF foundations for experiments or testing, and is powerful in scenarios that involve multiple foundations (multi-region or multi-cloud) as it is capable of creating these in a single command due to its composability.
+Other scenarios where it becomes useful are demos or proof-of-concept exercises where the focus is not on the installation procedure itself, nor is the target a "production-grade" setup.

 Some of the opinions of this project are:

 - A very specific DNS naming convention and control structure (see below for more details)
-- SSL certificates generated through LetsEncrypt
+- SSL certificates generated through LetsEncrypt via DNS verification

 The core of the functionality is provided by the Pivotal-authored Terraform configuration files.
 These projects are imported as Terraform modules and pinned to specific versions to help ensure long-term compatibility.